roadtojobs/roadtojobs/tests-e2e/README.md

-# The Interview Journey E2E
+# The RoadToJobs's E2E

-This contains the E2E test cases for Interview Journey
+This contains the E2E test cases for RoadToJobs